Basel Convention

-The convention was opened for signature on 21 March 1989, and entered into force on 5 May 1992.
-As of June 2024, there are 191 parties to the convention.
-In addition, Haiti and the United States have signed the convention but did not ratify it.
+The convention was opened for signature on 21 March 1989 and entered into force on 5 May 1992.
+As of June 2024, there were 191 parties to the convention.
+In addition, Haiti and the United States signed the convention but did not ratify it.

 Following a petition urging action on the issue signed by more than a million people around the world, most of the world's countries, but not the United States, agreed in May 2019 to an amendment of the Basel Convention to include plastic waste as regulated material.
-Although the United States is not a party to the treaty, export shipments of plastic waste from the United States are now "criminal traffic as soon as the ships get on the high seas," according to the Basel Action Network (BAN), and carriers of such shipments may face liability, because the transportation of plastic waste is prohibited in just about every other country.
+Although the United States is not a party to the treaty, export shipments of plastic waste from the United States are now "criminal traffic as soon as the ships get on the high seas", according to the Basel Action Network, and carriers of such shipments may face liability, because the transportation of plastic waste is prohibited in just about every other country.